McCloudS/subgen/README.md

 Optimizations I can think of off hand:
 * On played, use a faster model with speedup, since you might want those pretty quickly
 * Fix processing for when adding multiple files
-* There might be an OpenAI native CPU version now?
-If so, it might be better since it's natively in python
-* Cleaner implementation in a different language.
-Python isn't the best for this particular implementation, but I wanted to learn it
-* Whisper (.cpp) has the ability to translate a good chunk of languages into english.
+* Whisper has the ability to translate a good chunk of languages into english.
 I didn't explore this.
 I'm not sure what this looks like with bi-lingual shows like Acapulco.
 * Add an ability via a web-ui or something to generate subtitles for particular media files/folders.

 Will I update or maintain this?
 Likely not.
 I built this for my own use, and will fix and push issues that directly impact my own usage.
 Unfortunately, I don't have the time or expertise to manage a project like this.